zsvoboda/dbd/README.md

   materialization: table
   mode: drop
 ```

+Note that we re-type the `state_population` and the `state_area_sq_mi` columns to INTEGER, disallow
+NULL values in all columns, and specify that the `state_code` column is table's primary key.

+The table is dropped and data re-loaded in full everytime the dbd executes this model.

 ### Table section
 YAML file's columns are mapped to a columns of the table that DBD creates from a corresponding DATA or SQL file.